kedro-org/kedro-viz/docs/source/share_kedro_viz.md

-# Publish and share Kedro-Viz
+# Publish and Share Kedro-Viz

 Kedro users want to share their pipeline visualisation with other non-technical  stakeholders on their team.